HoucemF/Internal-Simulation-Networks-for-Autonomous-Vehicles/README.md

-# Houcem
+# Folders Structure

 The folder src contains code that is written and tested.\
-The folder experimentation has exploratory code or a work in progress
+The folder experimentation has exploratory code or a work in progress \
+The Models folder contains the trained neural networks in Keras and Tensorflow \
+The environment folder contains a yaml file that can load the work environment in Anaconda \

 # Instructions